ivegamsft/COECheck/README.md

 > **Update:** Hello!
 As of 1 January 2017 this content is no longer being actively managed and updated.
 It is provided as-is and may contain information that has changed.
+Make sure you update all libraries to the latest versions to mitigate any potential security vulnerabilities.
 Any Issues will be addressed on a best-effort basis.
 Please see [Azure.com](http://www.azure.com) for the latest guidance.
 Thank you for your understanding.

 ---